tipi-build/docs/docs/index.rst

 Opinionated but compromise-ready
 --------------------------------
-While with tipi you won't need anymore to write build files, you can still customize the parts or all with ``CMakeLists.txt.tpl`` files as we drive CMake internally.
+While with tipi you won't need anymore to write build files, you can still customize the parts or all with ``CMakeLists.txt.tpl`` or ``use-cmake.tipi`` files as we drive CMake internally.

 We don't encourage it though. 😇

-CMake is a really robust solution that we cherish, but in our opinion it is a too low-level tool in a modern demanding C++ context.
+CMake is a really robust solution that we cherish, but in our opinion it is a too low-level tool for a developer to face in it's daily development tasks.

 Contents: